Hornbill-Docs/esp-config/esp-config/automation/human-task.md

 ### Task Details
 Define the details for the human task.
 This can be a combination of text and, if required, variables from the parent request.

 The task details can comprise a summary, description fields, custom fields, or even answers to Intelligent Capture questions.
-See more [about inserting request variables](/servicemanager-config/customize/workflows/variable-picker).
+See more [about inserting variables](/esp-config/automation/variable-picker).

 ### Task Options
 * **Do not allow completion unless checklist is 100% complete.** This option becomes available if one or more checklists have been added to the task (using the **Manage Checklist** button).
 Select this option to make the task unable to be completed while there are outstanding checklist items.